 SN: I started getting injectable wrinkle reducers when I was 28 years old.
 I get my crow’s feet, elevens, and forehead done now.
 I wanted to see what it was like as a patient, so I could better explain what they could expect.

 [Editor’s note: Injectable wrinkle reducers are a temporary medical treatment for moderate to severe wrinkles on certain parts of the face with risks and potential side effects.
-Please speak with your doctor before consultation.]
+Please speak with a licensed provider before consultation.]

 Spotlyte: Do you get injectable filler?
 [Editor’s note: Filler is a treatment that adds volume to place on the face such as cheeks and lips.
-As with any treatment, talk to your doctor about the side effects.]
+As with any treatment, talk to a licensed provider about the side effects.]

 SN: I also started getting filler at the age of 28.
 I started with it in my cheeks.